GOD is the creator and father of all mankind. He is a covenant keeping God whose ways and attributes are revealed in Scripture and never change.

 THE HOLY SPIRIT with the Father and Son formed man in the image of God.
 The Spirit convicts of sin and regenerates our spirits.
 We are empowered to witness and grow in sanctification with the help of the Holy Spirit.
-The Holy Spirit also empowers our prayer life through a personal prayer language known as tongues.
+The Holy Spirit distributes spiritual gifts as He wills for the benefit of the Church.

 LAW AND GRACE are not in opposition to each other.
 The law is holy, just and good and revives our soul.
 The grace of God enables us to live for Jesus which includes walking in the ways of Jesus which include the moral law.

 THE CHURCH is comprised of all of those who are saved.
 The Church is commissioned to spread the gospel of Jesus Christ.
 Individual churches are to be lead by a pastor and elders and supported by evangelists and prophets. these offices are to help grow and guide the church in its ministry and exercise of spiritual gifts.
 The ordinances of the church are baptism and communion.